 The rust protection of this A7 is very good, so there shouldn’t be rust on the body panels.
 Although as usual, check properly for rust and for paint defects.

-“It’s good to open the hood and check the fender screws, they have to be completely intact, if they have damaged paint then somebody removed or replaced the fenders, for example because of a crash or just because of some scratches which had to be repainted.
+“It’s good to open the hood and check the fender screws – they have to be completely intact.
+If they have damaged paint then somebody removed or replaced the fenders for example because of a crash or just because of some scratches which had to be repainted.
 Also check the screws on the door hinges – the same thing applies to them as well.”

 This A7 is overall a reliable car but some minor issues can occur here and there, so it’s good to check the following things more closely.